ProprioCS/Provia.Documents/Service Tickets.md

 **Receiving and constituted lines.**

 Before, all SO and PO lines were of course just normal transaction lines in Netsuite.
-I think moving the Receiving into Orion is a good opportunity to discuss if and when we plan to constitute them.
-From conversations, the idea has been expressed as “when all the Acks are in”.
+I think moving the Receiving into Provia is a good opportunity to discuss if and when we plan to constitute them.
+From conversations, the idea has been expressed as "when all the Acks are in".
 But that is unfortunately not a single point in time.
 There will be POs cut early, which will be acknowledged and received sometimes far before other POs are even generated, let alone acked or received.
 And in many cases, there will be unacked lines on POs - some Vendors simply do not acknowledge, and dealers are not perfect at adding their own.

-We could use at attempt to receive a PO as the time when we constitute its lines - and would not need to constitute ALL of the SO’s lines at that time, only the lines on this PO.
+We could use at attempt to receive a PO as the time when we constitute its lines - and would not need to constitute ALL of the SO's lines at that time, only the lines on this PO.
 We would need some way to know that this has been done vs it needs to be done.
 We could just query the transaction lines and get a pretty quick answer.
 However, if we first have to create possibly hundreds of lines when the user saves their receipt info, and then immediately also create Item Receipts, it seems that would be very slow.

 As noted earlier, we are already having to store some of the information around receiving in a separate record.
 What if we stored receipt information the same way?
 In our own record(s), with bin info.
 Or maybe even in JSON?
 Maybe even in our line item JSON - adding fields for received Qty, and an array of bin/qtys to a Bin field?
 Then in theory it would be fast and easy retrieve and display receiving information anywhere.
 And when they save a receipt, we could return and display the results from our record - but also initiate an asynchronous call to an endpoint to create the item receipts.

-I’m not sure which way would be best - but it is something to discuss!
+I'm not sure which way would be best - but it is something to discuss!

-**“Fancy Notes”** - this should be part of a larger discussion about Notes & Files, and if we want our architecture to centralize and componentize these for use all over the place.
+**"Fancy Notes"** - this should be part of a larger discussion about Notes & Files, and if we want our architecture to centralize and componentize these for use all over the place.

-Previously I’ve done this with a free library that’s been around forever, called TinyMCE.
+Previously I've done this with a free library that's been around forever, called TinyMCE.
 However - the most recent cloud version wants money after a certain number of uses.
 We could attempt to use the older version, which was totally free but consisted of a bunch of nested files and folders with code and assets.
 If we put all of them into the File Cabinet, it should work with relative paths.

 But - we may want to use another tool, and maybe we have one already that we prefer.
 Besides basic formatting, font sizes, and colors, that ability to paste a snip or drag an image is the key functionality we want.